woocommerce/woocommerce/plugins/woocommerce-blocks/tests/e2e/README.md

 We have created `RequestUtils.createPostFromFile()` and `RequestUtils.createTemplateFromFile()` utilities that enable creating complex content testing scenarios with Handlebars templates.
 The template files are kept in the [content-templates](./content-templates/) folder, so you can head there for some inspiration.

+> [!IMPORTANT]
-The Handlebars template filenames must be prefixed with the template type, e.g., `post_with-filters.handlebars`.
-As for the templates' templates (I know it's confusing), you'll also need to provide the template type, e.g., `template_archive-product_with-filters.handlebars`.
+> The Handlebars template filenames must be prefixed with the entity type.
+For posts, an example filename would be `post_with-filters.handlebars`, and for templates `template_archive-product_with-filters.handlebars`.
+Notice that the latter contains the slug of the template (`archive-product`) before the name (`with-filters`), separated with an underscore - it's necessary for the template to be properly loaded and created.

 When you have the template ready, we recommend creating a fixture that will be used to compile and create your template with given data, for example: